mangochiral/PerturbSeq_Analysis_pipeline/README.md

 The scripts and workflows provided here are designed to cover the full pipeline for preprocessing, analyzing, and visualizing data from CRISPR-based Perturb-seq experiments.
 The focus is on modularity and generalizability:
 - Fundamentally there are 4 general steps:
-1. Preprocessing of raw 10x h5ad and splitting them to  gene expression Anndata objects and CRISPR Anndata objects.
+1. Preprocessing of raw 10x h5ad and splitting them to gene expression AnnData objects and CRISPR AnnData objects.
-2. Guide Assignment: This workflow only used mixture model of Poisson-Guassian distribution for the assignment to the cells.
-**Note** Threshold of guide UMI counts for filtering out cells should be according to experiment design.
-Additional processing the guide assigned anndata object will be required before downstream steps.
+2. Guide Assignment: This workflow uses a mixture model of Poisson-Gaussian distribution for assignment to cells. **Prior to running guide assignment, the CRISPR AnnData object must be edited according to the CRISPR modality used (CRISPRi, CRISPRa, or KO), as each type requires different processing and filtering considerations.** The threshold of guide UMI counts for filtering out cells should also be set according to the experiment design.
+Additional processing of the guide-assigned AnnData object will be required before downstream steps.
-3. Pseudobulking: The current workflow is a template, on a confounders, technical and biological replicate should be considered and pseudobulking should be done accordingly.
-Before the next steps prior prep is required for DGE analysis.
+3. Pseudobulking: The current workflow is a template; confounders, technical and biological replicates should be considered and pseudobulking should be done accordingly. **Prior prep is required before DGE analysis** for example non effective or non highly variable genes, refer to the `prep_DE_merge_pseudobulk.ipynb` in `src/pseudobulk`.
-4. DGE analysis: This workflow uses DESeq2 for differential analysis caused by perturbation
+4. DGE analysis: This workflow uses DESeq2 for differential analysis caused by perturbation.

--
--

 ## Directory Structure
 ```
 src/
 ├── 1_preprocessing/